 Cats evolved their tails for three main reasons – balance, communication, and the general health of the spine.
 People tinker with the breeding of cats to change or even completely eliminate them to make their kitties look cute, but a natural, healthy cat will have a tail.
 They are essential to cats.

 Tails are so important to cats that they often do not like their tails touched.
 When petting a cat, it’s always best to avoid the tail and instead pet the head behind the ears and along the spine.
 Leave the tails and paws alone.

 1. Tails For Balance

-Cats born with very short tails like the Japanese Bobcat, the American Bobtail and even some tailless Manx cats are still often able to climb and hunt.
-Balance and agility depends on the individual cat’s health.
+Cats born with very short tails, like the Japanese Bobcat, the American Bobtail, and even some tailless Manx cats, can often climb and hunt.
+Balance and agility depend on the individual cat’s health.

 2. Tails For Communication

 A cat’s tail rarely rests, even when the rest of the cat is resting.
 It constantly twitches, swishes, or curls about.
 This is not just restlessness but a way for the cat to communicate with its own kind and with humans.